plblum/jivs/planning/Aria Design.md

 - retrieves the selected error-message element's existing ID;
 - performs no role-specific attribute or content mutation itself.

-`SimpleDomAriaService` implements `findElements()` using SimpleDom attributes and selectors.
+`SimpleAriaService` implements `findElements()` using SimpleDom attributes and selectors.
 It contains no role-specific ARIA mutation logic.

 ## SimpleDom Error-Message Selection

-`SimpleDomAriaService.findElements()` performs fresh discovery beneath the supplied root and uses this precedence:
+`SimpleAriaService.findElements()` performs fresh discovery beneath the supplied root and uses this precedence:

 1. Select the field's `data-jivs-role="error"` element when it declares `data-aria-errormessage="true"`.
 Return `ElementRole.error`.
 2. Otherwise, select the field's `data-jivs-role="aria-error"` element.
 Return `ElementRole.ariaError`.